influxdata/helm-charts/charts/influxdb2/README.md

 [InfluxDB](https://github.com/influxdata/influxdb) is an open source time series database with no external dependencies.
 It's useful for recording metrics, events, and performing analytics.

-Check out our [Slack channel](https://www.influxdata.com/slack) for support and information.

 ## QuickStart

 ```bash